NBA Playoff Picture: Ragtag Hawks, tough Raptors make the East a lot more interesting

 If you missed this one, you failed to see history.
 Russell Westbrook finished with eight assists to clinch a triple-double average for the season.
 He’s the second player in NBA history to do so, and he can pass Oscar Robertson for the single-season record with a triple-double in any of OKC’s final three games.
 MVP or not, Westbrook has had one of the greatest statistical seasons anyone will ever see.

 On the other hand, the game didn’t exactly feel like a crowning moment for Westbrook.
-He missed committed five turnovers in the opening 10 minutes and missed his first 11 shots, all factors in Phoenix building a 23-point lead at the half.
-OKC made a few runs to gesture towards a comeback, but they were never able to keep the Suns from scoring.
+He committed five turnovers in the opening 10 minutes and missed his first 11 shots, all factors in Phoenix building a 23-point lead at the half.
+OKC made a few runs to gesture toward a comeback, but they were never able to keep the Suns from scoring.
 It was ugly enough that Westbrook and the Thunder completely gave up on the game with roughly four minutes left and focused instead on padding his assist stats to get The Big O’s record out of the way.
 The Suns started intentionally fouling to stop it, and Westbrook finally left the court in defeat with roughly 2:33 on the clock.

 The Suns did everything they could to keep Russ from getting that triple-double ???? pic.twitter.com/bqBop6N6s1